chrispian/wp-auto-updates-settings-manager/README.md

 ###

-*NOTE* This is the initial release and has not been throughougly tested.
-Do not run on a production site util testing is completed.
-If you want to help test this, download and install on an non-critical sites.
+*NOTE* This is still an early release and has not been throughougly tested.
+I've been running it on several of my sites now for a while with no issues but please use with caution.
+Testers very much appreciated.

 ### Installing